artenax/fractal/README.md

 ### Stable version

-The current stable version is 4.4.0 (released August 2020).
+The current stable version is 4.4.2 (released March 2023).

 Flatpak is the recommended installation method.
 Until our next iteration is ready, you can get the official Fractal Flatpak on Flathub.